 Figure 1.2 shows our launch-time scheduling architecture.
-This architecture is designed to work in concert with many other GrADS components as part of the general GrADS architecture described in Section 1.2.
+This architecture is designed to work in concert with many other GrADS components as part of the general GrADS architecture described in Section 2.
 Launch-time scheduling proceeds as follows; we describe each component in detail in the next section.
-A user submits a list of machines she wishes to consider for this application execution (the machine list).
-The list is passed to the GrADS information services client;
+A user submits a list of machines to be considered for this application execution (the machine list).
+The list is passed to the GrADS information services client; this component contacts the MDS and the NWS to retrieve information about Grid resources.
+The resulting Grid information is passed to the filter resources component.

-Figure 1.2.
-GrADS launch-time scheduling architecture.

-this component contacts the MDS and the NWS to retrieve information about grid resources.
-The resulting grid information is passed to the filter resources component.
 This component retrieves the application requirements and filters out resources that can not be used for the application.
-The remaining grid information is then passed to the search procedure.
+The remaining Grid information is then passed to the search procedure.
 This procedure searches through available resources to find application-appropriate subsets; this process is aided by the application performance model and mapper.
-The search procedure eventually selects a final schedule, which is then used to launch the application on the selected grid resources.
+The search procedure eventually selects a final schedule, which is then used to launch the application on the selected Grid resources.

-4.2 GrADS information services client
+4.2 GrADS Information Services Client

-To enable adaptation to the dynamic behavior of grid environments, grid resource information must be collected in real time and automatically incorporated in scheduling decisions.
-The MDS and NWS, described in Section 1.2.1, collect and store a variety of grid resource information.
+To enable adaptation to the dynamic behavior of Grid environments, Grid resource information must be collected in real time and automatically incorporated in scheduling decisions.
+The MDS and NWS, described in Section 2.1, collect and store a variety of Grid resource information.
 The GrADS information services client retrieves resource information of interest to the scheduler and stores that information in a useful format for the scheduler.

-4.3 Configurable object program
+4.3 Configurable Object Program

-As described in Section 1.2, the output of the GrADS program preparation system is a configurable object program, or COP.
+As described in Section 2, the output of the GrADS program preparation system is a configurable object program, or COP.
 The scheduler obtains the application requirements specification, the performance model, and the mapper from the COP.
 As the GrADS program preparation system matures, the COP will be automatically generated via specialized compilers.
 In the meantime, we used various approaches, described below, to develop hand-built COP components for our focus applications.
 These hand-built components have been useful in studying scheduling techniques and have provided guidance as to what sorts of models and information should be automatically generated by the PPS in the future.

 4.3.1 Application requirements specification.
 A reasonable schedule must satisfy application resource requirements.
 For example, schedules typically must include sufficient local memory to store the entire local data set.
+See Chapter ?? for an additional discussion of specifications of application resources requirements.

 We have explored two ways to specify application resource requirements.
-The first is a primarily internal software object called an abstract application resource and topology (AART) model [17].
-Ultimately, the GrADS compiler will automatically generate the AART; however, we do not yet have an automated GrADS compiler in GrAD-Soft.

-Currently, application developers must provide an application requirements specification before utilizing GrADSoft for a new application.
-For this purpose, we have developed an alternative approach based on ClassAds (see Section 1.2.1).
+The first is a primarily internal software object called an abstract application resource and topology (AART) model [20].
+Ultimately, the GrADS compiler will automatically generate the AART; however, we do not yet have an automated GrADS compiler in GrADSoft.
+Currently, application developers must provide a specification of the application requirements before utilizing GrADSoft for a new application.
+For this purpose, we have developed an alternative approach based on ClassAds (see Section 2.1).
 With ClassAds, resource requirements can be easily specified in a human-readable text file.
 Furthermore, some developers are already familiar with ClassAds semantics.